AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 - Escalates issues and risks (is the escalation point for issues and risks, and ensures that any risks associated with the business case are identified, assessed and controlled)
 - Makes decisions on escalated issues with particular focus on continued business justification
-- Ensures overall business assurance of the project and ensures that it remains on target to deliver products that will achieve the expected business benefits
+- Ensures overall business assurance of the project and ensures that it remains on target to deliver products that achieve the expected business benefits

 #### Business owner

-Represents the interests of all those who will use the product (including operations and maintenance), those for whom the product will achieve an objective, or those who will use the product to deliver the benefits and value drivers.
+Represents the interests of all those who use the product (including operations and maintenance), those for whom the product achieves an objective, or those who use the product to deliver the benefits and value drivers.

 - Provides the quality expectations and defines acceptance criteria
 - Ensures that the desired outcome is specified
-- Ensures that products will deliver the desired outcomes and meet user requirements
+- Ensures that products deliver the desired outcomes and meet user requirements
-- Ensures that the expected benefits are realised
+- Ensures that the expected benefits are realized
 - Provides a statement of actual versus forecast benefits at the benefits reviews
 - Resolves user requirements and conflicts